tunqui-pe/chamilo-lms/README.md

 ### Start the installer

 In your browser, load the Chamilo URL.
 You should be automatically redirected to the installer.
-If not, add the "main/install/index.php" suffix manually in your browser address bar.
+If not, add the "web/install.php" suffix manually in your browser address bar.
 The rest should be a matter of simple OK > Next > OK > Next...

-## Upgrade from 1.10.x
+## Upgrade from 1.11.x

-1.11.0 is a major version.
-It contains a series of new features, that also mean a series of new database changes in regards with versions 1.10.x.
+2.x is a major version.
+It contains a series of new features, that also mean a series of new database changes in regards with versions 1.x.
 As such, it is necessary to go through an upgrade procedure when upgrading from 1.10.x to 1.11.x.

 The upgrade procedure is relatively straightforward.
-If you have a 1.10.x initially installed with Git, here are the steps you should follow (considering you are already inside the Chamilo folder):
+If you have a 1.11.x initially installed with Git, here are the steps you should follow (considering you are already inside the Chamilo folder):
 ```
 git fetch --all
-git checkout origin 1.11.x
+git checkout origin master
 ```

-Then load the Chamilo URL in your browser, adding "main/install/index.php" and follow the upgrade instructions.
-Select the "Upgrade from 1.10.x" button to proceed.
+Then load the Chamilo URL in your browser, adding "web/install.php" and follow the upgrade instructions.
+Select the "Upgrade from 1.x" button to proceed.

 If you have previously updated database rows manually, you might face issue with